How to move to the Netherlands

 If your degree is from abroad, Nuffic handles recognition and can confirm how it compares to Dutch qualifications.

 Networking is critical.
-Many jobs are filled through referrals, so join international groups, attend industry events, or visit job fairs aimed at expats.
+Many jobs in the Netherlands are filled through referrals, so join international groups, attend industry events, or visit job fairs aimed at expats.

 Securing accommodation

-The Dutch housing market is tight.
+The Dutch housing market is tight — especially in the Randstad (Amsterdam, Rotterdam, The Hague, Utrecht).
 Expect long waitlists for social housing and bidding wars in major cities.

 For newcomers, renting is usually the safer choice.
 Popular expat areas include Amsterdam Zuid, Utrecht's city center, and The Hague's international zones.

-• Verify that your landlord is registered with the municipality
+• Check if the landlord is registered with the municipality (gemeente)

 Financial expectations